plebbit/plebbit-cli/README.md

 # What is plebbit-cli?

 `plebbit-cli` is an interface to the backend of Plebbit using [plebbit-js](https://github.com/plebbit/plebbit-js).
 Users can run and manage their subplebbits using it.
-It is written in Typescript and designed to receive commands via CLI and HTTP.
+It is written in Typescript and designed to receive commands via CLI and WebSocket.

 -   Runs an IPFS and Plebbit node
 -   Command Line interface Interface to IPFS-Nodes
--   HTTP RPC API (`/api/v0`) to access and control Plebbit daemon
+-   WebSocket RPC API to access and control your subplebbits and publications

 # Install